MultiplEYE-COST/wg1-experiment-implementation/README.md

 Note that `pip install pylink` installs a different package although the names are the same!

 The steps below are basically a summary of the instructions that SR Research gives in their forum and that worked for me on a Windows machine.
-You need to create an SR Research account to access the documentation: https://www.sr-research.com/support/thread-48.html.
-You will find more instructions there also for Mac and Linux.
-Note that if you use a virtual environment using the `intall_pylink.py` script will probably not work.
+You need to create an [SR Research account](https://www.sr-research.com/support/thread-48.html) to access the documentation.
+You will find more instructions there also for Mac and Linux (note that if you use a virtual environment using the `intall_pylink.py` script will not work).

-1. Install the EyeLink Developers Kit: https://www.sr-research.com/support/showthread.php?tid=13 (again, you'll need an account)
+1. Install the [EyeLink Developers Kit](https://www.sr-research.com/support/showthread.php?tid=13), again, you'll need an account

-2. Set up you virtual environment (e.g. conda) with the python version specified (python 3.9)
+2. Set up your virtual environment (e.g. conda) with the python version specified (python 3.9), see above

 3. Go to the folder where SR Research is installed and then to the Python folder in the SampleExperiments.
 In there you